Brown Supplemental Essays 2023-24 Prompts & Advice

-Applicants to the Brown Class of 2026 were greeted with just a 5% acceptance rate, the lowest in school history.
-Given that 19 of every 20 applicants are turned away–even many valedictorians with perfect test scores–aspiring Brown undergrads need to find a way to stand out from a pack of similarly-credentialed teens.
-Fortunately, Brown provides exactly this kind of opportunity by offering three 200-250 word essays that provide applicants a chance to showcase their writing ability and craft responses that are genuine, compelling, and potentially needle-moving to the admissions staff at this Rhode Island-based Ivy.
+Applicants to the Brown Class of 2027 were greeted with just over a 5% acceptance rate, similar to the year prior.
+Given that 19 of every 20 applicants are turned away–even many valedictorians with perfect test scores–aspiring Brown undergrads need to find a way to stand out from a pack of similarly credentialed teens.
+Fortunately, Brown provides exactly this kind of opportunity by offering three 200-250 word essays and a handful of short answers that provide applicants a chance to showcase their writing ability and craft responses that are genuine, compelling, and potentially needle-moving to the admissions staff at this Rhode Island-based Ivy.
 In the following blog, we will offer a detailed look at each of the Brown supplemental essays.

 (Want to learn more about How to Get Into Brown University?
 Visit our blog entitled: How to Get Into Brown: Admissions Data and Strategies for all of the most recent admissions data as well as tips for gaining acceptance.)

 You’ll find the Brown supplemental essay prompts for the 2023-24 admissions cycle listed below.
 The College Transitions team will also share their advice about how successful applicants approach each of the Brown supplemental essays.

 1) Brown Open Curriculum Essay

 Brown’s Open Curriculum allows students to explore broadly while also diving deeply into their academic pursuits.
 Tell us about any academic interests that excite you, and how you might pursue them at Brown.
 (200-250 words)